• Home

 A new study out of the Stanford computer science department and published in the journal Science revealed that AI affirms users 49% more than a human does on average when it comes to social questions—a worrying trend especially as people increasingly turn to AI for personal advice and even therapy.

-While sycophantic chatbots have been previously shown to contribute to negative outcomes such as self-harm or violence in vulnerable populations, the Stanford study shows it may also be extending some effects to everyone else.
+While sycophantic chatbots have previously been shown to contribute to negative outcomes such as self-harm or violence in vulnerable populations, the Stanford study shows it may also be extending some effects to everyone else.

 The study found subjects exposed to just one affirming response to their bad behavior were less willing to take responsibility for their actions and repair their interpersonal conflicts while also making them more likely to believe they were right.

-To obtain this result, researchers conducted a three-part study in which they measured AI’s sycophancy based on a dataset of nearly 12,000 social prompts which they ran through 11 leading AI models including Anthropic’s Claude, Google’s Gemini, and OpenAI’s ChatGPT.
-Even when researchers asked the AI models to judge posts from the subreddit AITA (Am I The Asshole) in which Reddit users had said the poster was wrong, the large language models still said the poster was right 51% of the time.
+To obtain this result, researchers conducted a three-part study in which they measured AI’s sycophancy based on a dataset of nearly 12,000 social prompts that they ran through 11 leading AI models including Anthropic’s Claude, Google’s Gemini, and OpenAI’s ChatGPT.
+Even when researchers asked the AI models to judge posts from the subreddit AITA (Am I the Asshole) in which Reddit users had said the poster was wrong, the large language models still said the poster was right 51% of the time.

 “I worry that people will lose the skills to deal with difficult social situations,” Cheng told Stanford Report.